 A distinguished but now obscure political figure, Whiteside Godfrey Hunter is in all likelihood the only "Whiteside" ever to be elected to political office in the United States.
-Born of humble beginnings in Ireland, Hunter would later immigrate to Pennsylvania and later Kentucky, where he attained prominence in politics, serving three terms in the Kentucky legislature.
+Born of humble beginnings in Ireland, Hunter would later immigrate to the United States, settling first in Pennsylvania and later Kentucky.
+He would attain prominence in politics in the latter state, serving three terms in the Kentucky legislature.
 Hunter later was a delegate to the Republican National Conventions of 1880, 1892 and 1896 and between 1886 and 1903 was elected to three terms in the U.S. House of Representatives from Kentucky.
-Hunter would gain additional prominence on the diplomatic front when he was named as U.S. Ambassador to Guatemala and Honduras.
+Hunter would gain additional notoriety on the diplomatic front when he was named as U.S. Ambassador to Guatemala and Honduras.

 Born in Londonderry, Ireland on Christmas Day 1841, Whiteside Godfrey Hunter's early education occurred in his native country and would immigrate to the United States in 1858.
 Hunter originally settled in the New Castle, Pennsylvania area and soon after took up the study of medicine in Philadelphia.
 After being licensed to practice in his chosen profession, Hunter enlisted in the Union Army and served as an assistant surgeon with the 149th Pennsylvania Volunteer Infantry.
 He would later join the 211th Pennsylvania Volunteer Infantry (serving as its chief surgeon) and is recorded as having participated "in all the great battles fought by the Army of the Potomac from the Peninsula to Appomattox".